ctrlplusb/easy-peasy/README.md

   - Utilising the `injections` and `mockActions` configurations of the `createStore` to avoid performing actions with side effects in your test.

 There is no one way to test your components, but it is good to know of the tools available to you.
-However you test your components though I do recommend that you try to test it as close to real behaviour as possible - i.e. try your best to avoid implementation details from leaking into your tests.
+However you choose to test your components, I do recommend that you try to test them as close to their real behaviour as possible - i.e. try your best to prevent implementation details leaking into your tests.

 </p>
 </details>